Datchet Village Society has discovered soldiers with Datchet connections who lost their lives in WWI and who are not remembered here

 Elder Tree Cottage, High Street

 Scottish-born Arthur had emigrated to Australia and was living in Queensland, working as a ‘motorman’ (the driver of a train or tram).
 He enlisted in June 1916 with the Australian Imperial Force, and sailed back to the UK, arriving in Plymouth on 10 January 1917.
-On 29 April, he married Annie Jones from Datchet.
+Just a few months later, on 29 April, he married Annie Jones from Datchet.

 Arthur and Annie had only been married a few months when Arthur, 29, was killed in action, in October 1917, by a high-explosive shell.
 In his records, his wife’s address was given as Elder Tree Cottage.

-Arthur is remembered at Logie Coldstone, Aberdeenshire, but not in Datchet.
-This is perhaps because he didn’t spend much time in the village, but there are other men remembered on the memorial, such as Walter Sanford and William Johnson, whose only connection with the village was that their wives lived here with family during WWI.
+Arthur is remembered at Logie Coldstone, Aberdeenshire, but is not remembered here in his wife’s village.
+This was perhaps because he didn’t spend much time Datchet, but there are other men remembered on Datchet’s memorial, such as Walter Sanford and William Johnson, whose only connection with the village was that their wives moved here to live with family during WWI.
+For these reasons, Arthur is considered to be a candidate for inclusion on the memorial

 *Artemus Ward, 1882-1918